 - Direct costs: Expenses that the organization incurs in dealing with the data breach, such as fines, investigation, and compensation to the affected users.

 - Indirect costs: Examples of indirect costs include the lost time and effort in dealing with the data breach.

-- Lost opportunity cost: The lost opportunity cost comes largely from the tendency of potential customers and business partners to avoid organizations that have suffered a data breach in the past.
+- Lost opportunity cost: The lost opportunity cost comes mainly from the tendency of potential customers and business partners to avoid organizations that have previously suffered a data breach.

-When you combine all three costs of a data breach, you end up with an average cost of around $200,000.
+When you combine all three data breach costs, you end up with an average cost of around $200,000.

-That may be pocket change for large enterprises with hundreds and thousands of employees, but most SMBs can’t afford to lose so much money to a cybersecurity incident without suffering some serious consequences.
+That may be pocket change for large enterprises with hundreds and thousands of employees.
+Still, most SMBs can’t afford to lose so much money to a cybersecurity incident without suffering severe consequences.

 3. Cybersecurity Isn’t Just About Protecting Yourself

-As an organization, you have a responsibility to protect your customers and business partners, which includes keeping their personal information away from cybercriminals, who wouldn’t hesitate before selling it to the highest bidder on the dark web or using it to launch sophisticated spear-phishing attacks.
+As an organization, you are responsible for protecting your customers and business partners, including keeping their personal information away from cybercriminals, who wouldn’t hesitate before selling it to the highest bidder on the dark web or using it to launch sophisticated spear-phishing attacks.

 Without sufficient cybersecurity measures in place, there’s no way for you to fulfill this responsibility and earn a reputation as a trustworthy business partner.